-If you are looking to learn more about conservation, contribute to a meaningful project and want to spend some time in an incredible location, you do not have to look any further.
+If you are looking to learn more about conservation, contribute to a meaningful project and want to spend some time in an incredible location, you don't have to look any further.
 Our monitoring program and work schedules change seasonally; which projects are available will depend on the time of year you visit - speak to our team for further details.

 This expedition covers a wide range of conservation efforts as you rotate between projects.
 You will spend the majority of your time on foot working in the forests and on the beaches, experiencing different field techniques and varied project sites.

-You should expect to work 5 ½ days each week, with weekends free for you to explore the surrounding area to snorkel, dive or just enjoy island living.
+You should expect to work 5 ½ days each week, Monday to Friday, with weekends free for you to explore the surrounding area, snorkel, dive or just enjoy island living.

 How this project makes a difference:

 Our partner on this programme is the Seychelles National Parks Authority.
 Data collected from your efforts will be passed to the Seychelles Ministry of Environment and participating NGOs to be used in creating local conservation policies and shared worldwide with other conservation teams and efforts.

 In conjunction with our partners, we are one of the leading marine and terrestrial data collection organisations in Seychelles.
 We help local organisations execute projects that they do not have the manpower to do alone.

 Volunteering with GVI not only allows you to participate in programmes assisting disadvantaged communities or endangered ecosystems, but it also offers wonderful opportunities to travel in the local area in your downtime or further afield either before or after your programme.
 Below is some information on trips and travel options in the Seychelles.

 Optional Side Trips